Description of the Reserve

 manager – Gerry McCauley) it comprises 107.3 hectares of richly varied

 Over 25,000 people visit the Reserve each year – birders, dog walkers and other recreationists.
 It is nationally important for its numbers of wintering Whooper swans and breeding Gadwall, is a well know site for passage waders and hosts an excellent bird spectacle at all times of year.
-Five pairs of Nuthatch breed in the adjoining Dalzell Woods.
+Twelve pairs of Nuthatch breed in the adjoining Dalzell Woods.

 is invited to explore the pathways of the Reserve and visit the four hides that